peidevs/Event_Resources/PendingMeetUps.md

     * part 1: [Issue 73](https://github.com/peidevs/Event_Resources/issues/73)
     * note part 2 seemed to make a lot of sense at the time, unclear if it does now
 * An offer from Nolan Phillips about whatever.
 Dunno.
 We'll find out later.
 [Issue 74](https://github.com/peidevs/Event_Resources/issues/74)
+* Consider touching base with Kelly Halseth in 2019 to talk about Code for Canada (contact M. Easter for details)